 What is an air admittance valve?

-Air admittance valves, also known as AAVs or durgo valves, are valves that help to re-balance the pressure within a soil pipe to normal levels.
+Air admittance valves are essential for the performance of soil drainage systems.
+Also known as AAVs or durgo valves, they help re-balance the pressure within a soil pipe to normal levels.

 How does an air admittance valve work?

-Air admittance valves often feature rubber seals, to help create a complete seal, increasing the effectiveness of the valve and preventing any odours from escaping through small gaps.
+Air admittance valves often feature rubber seals to help create a complete seal and increase the effectiveness of the valve, preventing any odours from escaping through small gaps.

 Typically, air admittance valves are fitted using a push-fit joint.
 This allows pipes and sockets to be fitted together without the use of tools.
 Push-fit joints incorporate a rubber seal to create a completely watertight and airtight fitting.
-However, they can also be purchased with solvent weld joints.
+They can, however, also be bought with solvent-weld joints.
 These use a chemical reaction during the application of a solvent to create a watertight and airtight permanent bond.

 Where should an air admittance valve be installed?

-Air admittance valves are generally placed on a soil pipe that is a minimum of 200mm above the highest water entry point – i.e. the highest point wastewater will reach within a soil pipe.
-They are most commonly installed at the end of a soil pipe, but can also be installed inline, using a branch.
+Air admittance valves are typically installed on soil pipes that are at least 200mm above the highest water entry point, i.e. the highest point at which wastewater will travel through a soil pipe.
+They are usually installed at the end of a soil pipe, but they can also be installed inline via a branch.

-Typically, air admittance valves are placed within lofts or cupboards to prevent them from becoming an eyesore.
+Air admittance valves are usually installed in lofts or cupboards to avoid becoming an eyesore.
 However, they do require a level of ventilation.
 As such, it’s important to ensure that they are in a space that receives a flow of air.
 Additionally, try to place the air admittance valve in an accessible area in case it needs access when a blockage occurs.

 Can air admittance valves be used outside?

-Air admittance valves can be installed externally, but this is not very common and is usually only done if the soil pipe is too close to an opening window.
+Air admittance valves can be installed externally, but this is uncommon and is usually done only when the soil pipe is too close to an open window.
 Open pipe outlets must be installed more than 3 metres away from a window that opens, but air admittance valves can be closer than this.
 If you are installing an air admittance valve externally, you’ll need to purchase a valve that is frost-resistant and unaffected by extreme weather conditions.

 Potential issues with air admittance valves